 We needed a website and were happy the url westbaycottage.co.uk was available.
 We took some photos and planned the pages and what we wanted to say on them.
 That Christmas my husband set up a website (luckily he knew a bit about that sort of thing).
 We kept the same rental fees as the previous owners.
 A West Bay website advertised local holiday accommodation.
 We paid for a listing, linking to our website.
 An early decision was to keep things independent and look after the booking process by ourselves.
 Mostly to keep the costs down for us and prospective guests.
-It’s not like we wanted too many bookings anyway as that would hamper our own visiting plans.
+A booking agency might bring in more bookings but we wanted to keep control and high occupancy wasn’t imperative.

 The good times

 Our website went live at the start of 2010 and it didn’t take long before we had a few bookings.
 I was nervous before our first guests arrived in March but I needn’t have worried.
 All was well.
 I was pleasantly surprised with the numbers of bookings coming in.
 The cottage was busy that first year, the numbers bumped up with family and friends wanting to stay there too.
 It turned out West Bay had a lot of fans, and this was before Broadchurch!